 Dr. Nicole M. Joseph is an assistant professor of mathematics education in the Morgridge College of Education at the University of Denver.

-Dr. Russell holds a PhD in multicultural and mathematics education from the University of Washington, where James A. Banks served as her dissertation chair.
+Dr. Joseph holds a PhD in multicultural and mathematics education from the University of Washington, where James A. Banks served as her dissertation chair.
 She also had the privilege to study with seminal scholars such as Dr. Geneva Gay, Dr. Nancy Beadie, and Dr. Ilana Horn (now at Vanderbilt University).

-Dr. Russell's work is founded in the tenet of education as liberation.
+Dr. Joseph's work is founded in the tenet of education as liberation.
 She utilizes critical theoretical frameworks to understand the historical, social, cultural, and political nature of mathematics teaching and learning in the U.S. and its role in perpetuating dominant ideologies.